 Our history of 'giving back to the community' along the route of this trip has included several initiatives from our leaders, particularly with orphanages and support towards equipment and the food fund at the Luang Prabang hospital.
 People who cannot afford to feed their sick family members in the hospital are fed through this fund.
 Check with your group leader as to our latest project support.

-In Hanoi we can recommend breakfast or a snack at KOTO, a restaurant and vocational training centre for former street kids, established by ex-Intrepid leader, Jimmy Pham.
+In Hanoi we can recommend breakfast or a snack at KOTO, a restaurant and vocational training centre for former street kids, established by ex-tour leader, Jimmy Pham.
 At the end of our journey travelers may donate any unwanted clothing, medicines and bandages, which are distributed to appropriate local charities.